Green Thumb Revival may earn a commission for purchases made after clicking links on this page. Learn More.

 You’ll want to place it indoors near a window, where the sun shines in but doesn’t reach the plant directly.
 Importantly, exposure to direct sunlight may burn the foliage.

-Yellowing of leaves may be a a part of development.
+Leaf yellowing may be a part of development.

 Older leaves turn yellow naturally.
 However, if an oversized number of leaves are turning yellow, it’s getting to be a sign of over-exposure to sunlight.